Carry You Home (Tiësto song)

-"Carry You Home" is a song by Dutch disc jockey and producer Tiësto.
+"Carry You Home" is a song by the Dutch disc jockey and producer Tiësto.
 It features production from Norwegian music producing team StarGate and vocals from American singer and songwriter Aloe Blacc.
 It was released on 29 September 2017 by Musical Freedom in the Netherlands as the fourth single from Tiësto's compilation, Club Life, Vol. 5 - China.

 Critical reception

 According to Kat Bein from Billboard, "'Carry You Home' is the friend you deserve in your time of need.
 Beautiful vocals from Aloe Blacc are a strong wind under the wings of this electronic hook. [...]
 StarGate come through with a production assist to help make this tune as grand and wide-open as long country roads."
 We Rave You considers that "the melody is where the true character lies in this feel-good anthem that certainly brings an uplifting atmosphere to its sound.
 From start to finish 'Carry You Home' is never short of a stimulating beat as the track builds to an exhilarating and rapturous chorus."